ShantnuKaushal/ApexStox/README.md

 ## Features
   **Dashboard**
-  - **Stock List**: Displays the top 50 tickers with current price and daily percent change.
+  - **Stock List**: Displays the top 50 tickers sorted by market cap with current price and daily percent change.
 Users can search, filter (all / tracked / untracked), and click “+” to track or “×” to untrack.
 Tracked items highlight in a distinct background.
   - **Detail Pane**: Shows full quote data (price, high, low, open, prev close) and company logo for the selected ticker.
 Data refreshes on a 10-minute interval.
   - **Tracking Banner**: Toast-style notification when a stock is added or removed from your tracked list.
-  - **Footer**: A copyright notice pinned at the bottom of each pane.

 - **Responsive & Modern UI**
   Uses CSS variables, clip-paths, subtle gradients, and mesh overlays for a unique, polished aesthetic.
 Components animate on hover, and layouts adapt gracefully to different screen sizes.